Aravindhvinayak/DataSpark/README.md

 customers, products, sales, stores, and currency exchange rates
 # Company Expectation:
-The company seeks to leverage this data to better understand their business and identify areas for improvement
+The company seeks to leverage this data to better understand their business and identify areas for improvement As per expectation there is 5 different dashboards are created with detailed graphical representation
 # Business Use Cases:
 Enhance marketing strategies, optimize inventory management, and improve sales forecasting
 	marketing campaigns, develop better products, plan effective promotions, and decide on store expansions and optimizations exchange rates on sales will allow for better international pricing strategies
 # Overall:
-customer satisfaction and drive business growth
+Customer satisfaction and drive business growth